Instructions to Authors

 Editorals and Opinions.
 These submissions should provide a well-referenced commentary on an issue in neuroscience education.
 Please contact the editor to discuss ideas for this category in advance of manuscript preparation.

 Reviews of pedagogical fields, textbooks, equipment, or media.
-The journal welcomes reviews of pedagogical practices, materials, or tools that you have found helpful in your teaching.
+The journal welcomes reviews of neuroscience-related pedagogical practices, materials, or tools that you have found helpful in your teaching.

 Amazing papers.
 The Amazing Papers feature is a special subset of our media reviews and intended to provide a forum in which undergraduate neuroscience educators can share those articles that have proven most effective and influential for their students.

 Innovations in classroom and laboratory teaching.
-This section is the heart of JUNE and these articles are a means to share our ideas and implementations for our teaching in the classroom and laboratories.
+This section is the heart of JUNE and these articles are a means to share our ideas and implementations for our teaching in the neuroscience classroom and laboratories.
 The expectation is that articles in this category will present the class/lab activity along with some assessment of its effectiveness.
 The journal welcomes articles that describe low cost, Do-It-Yourself (DIY) equipment or instrumentation.
 These are expected to augment instructors’ ability to advance the teaching of new neuroscience laboratory exercises on a low budget and/or broaden the research capabilities of labs primarily staffed with undergraduate students.
 While technical articles may be published without assessment of effectiveness, the editor encourages the authors to provide some ideas about the equipment’s use and such assessments as available.

 Neuroscience pedagogical research.
 The journal encourages submission of articles that provide pedagogical practice and assessment in a more formal research format.
 These articles must include formulation of teaching outcomes, implementation of a teaching practice that addresses those outcomes, and rigorous assessment of that implementation.